crmorgan/nservicebus-intro/README.md

     }
     ```
 ### Send the ShipOrder Command ###
-1. Update the store-web endpoint configuration in `Startup.cs` so it routes `PlaceOrder` command messages to the `sales` endpoint.
+1. Update the store-web endpoint configuration in `Startup.cs` so it routes the `PlaceOrder` command messages to the **sales** endpoint.
     ```cs
         var endpointConfiguration = new EndpointConfigurationBuilder("store-web", connectionString)
                                             .AsSendOnly()